Bid Audit

 Bid Received.

 Your bid has been submitted for review.
-Randy will have a written teardown back to you within 48 hours — usually sooner if it comes in during business hours.
+Your dedicated partner will have a written teardown back to you within 48 hours — usually sooner if it comes in during business hours.

 • 1